runeimp/appinfo/README.md

 AppInfo
 =======

-Simple command line tool (BASH script) to gain pertinent app info.
-For me at least.
+Simple command line tool (BASH script) to gain pertinent app info for all executables with the specified name in your `$PATH`.
+Pertinent for me at least.
+You, I have no idea.
+Maybe yes.
+Maybe no. We shall see.

 This was created on OS X. Should work in other BASH environments as well but has not yet been tested anywhere else.

 Example Usage
 -------------